Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Method

 \subsection{Zero-Shot Embedding Retrieval}

 After source prompt embedding training, we retrieve the most related source embeddings and select one from the retrieved candidates to be used at inference (right part of Figure \ref{fig:fig1}).

 We first construct a \textit{Source Prompt Library}, consisting of sentence-level representations of training instance inputs as keys and the corresponding source prompt embedding as the values.
 For each available source prompt embedding, \textit{n} number of samples are stored in the library.
 The sentence-level representations are obtained by getting the mean representation of hidden states of the last layer of the dense retriever.
 We use a T0-small encoder as a dense retriever, replicated based on \citet{sanh2021multitask} with smaller model size.
-Empirically, we observe that a representation with a smaller dimension leads to better retrieval than a T0-3B encoder as a dense retriever.

 At inference, we first randomly sample $Q$ query instances from the target task, following \citet{lin2022unsupervised}.
 After obtaining sentence-level representations for each query through our T0-small encoder, we retrieve top-$N$ examples for each query instance using MIPS (maximum inner product search) operation~\footnote{For all indexing and searching, we use FAISS \cite{johnson2019billion} for fast source prompt embedding retrieval.} on our Source Prompt Library, retrieving a total of $Q*N$ prompt embeddings.
-As the default methodology, among the retrieved embedding candidates, we simply select the most frequently retrieved prompt embedding as our designated \textit{soft} prompt for the given target task and concatenate the embedding with each of the target task instances before feeding it to our backbone LM.
+As the default methodology, among the retrieved embedding candidates, we select the most frequently retrieved prompt embedding as our designated \textit{soft} prompt for the given target task and concatenate the embedding with each of the target task instances before feeding it to our backbone LM.
 In the next two subsections, we explain different strategies for calculating the target embedding from the $Q*N$ prompt embedding candidates.

-Our overall retrieval process is similar to the ReCross model \cite{lin2022unsupervised}, which retrieves training instances that are similar to query instances through a dense retriever.
-However, instead of fine-tuning the training instances, we retrieved the associated prompt embeddings and select a prompt embedding to use for inference in a zero-shot manner.